bric3/jd-intellij/README.md

 2. Import it on IntelliJ IDEA.
 3. Create a new configuration with the type "plugin".
 Don't forget to set up an _IntelliJ IDEA Plugin SDK_.
 4. Run the new configuration.
-5. Copy native library on the sandbox folder if needed.
+5. Copy native library on the sandbox folder if needed. _(It shouldn't be necessary anymore, as the loading code and the IntelliJ project file `jd-intellij.ipr` has been tweaked to copy over the native binaries, see Resource Patterns in the Compiler settings)_

 #### Building it ####

+Don't use the IntelliJ internal plugin deployment feature _Prepare plugin module 'jd-intellij' for deployment_, it doesn't deal well we have native binaries. in order to deal properly with this matter an ant build script has been created.

-To create the plugin zip archive with the custom repository file in the `deploy` folder it by running :
+So, to create the plugin zip archive (with the custom repository file) in the `deploy` folder, enter the following at root of the project :

     ant make

-> _Note that Linux packaging is not yet available._
+> _Note that Linux packaging is not yet available.
+Contributions are welcome._

 To package the archive you should also setup your the properties in your platform related file `jd-intellij-osx.prperties` or `jd-intellij-win32.properties`, you'll find interesting properties :

     # IntelliJ 11 path